Master of Arts in Leadership Studies

 • Semesters are fourteen to fifteen weeks in the spring and fall and ten to twelve weeks in the summer.
 This allows sufficient time for deep learning, careful study, and meaningful interactions with peers and instructors.

 • Courses use multimedia content, experiential projects, open education resources, peer study sessions, critical perspectives, creative expression, adult learning theory, and other engaging instructional strategies.

-• Courses can be completed in any sequence (except the Capstone course, which must be the last course taken.)
+• Courses can be completed in any sequence.

 • Enroll with any bachelor degree from an accredited college or university with a GPA of 2.75 or higher; GRE not required; international applicants see specific requirements.